vahan-gev/nool/README.md

 }
 ```

-4. A function that will ask for a number and determine if it is even or odd
+1. A function that will determine if a number is even or odd
 ```
 skill checkIfEven(number) {
   encounter (number % 2 == 0) {